Need-Based Aid for 2019-2020

 Student and Family

-Student’s savings, income and spouse’s (if married) income.
+A student’s and spouse’s savings and income are considered as part of their financial resources in total.
 Many students work part-time and have spouses who work.
 Other family members and friends may contribute to your support as well.

 Students should seek financial assistance from their churches and other church-related sources such as presbyteries, conferences, synods and denominations.
-Many students have received significant support form established church programs.
+Many students have received significant support from established church programs.

-Students are urged to seek support through outside foundations which offer financial assistance to students pursuing a theological education.
+Students are urged to seek support through outside foundations that offer financial assistance to students pursuing theological educations.
 Receipt of external scholarships/grants will help to reduce reliance on loans to finance your education.
-Applicants who have been accepted and have submitted the signed “Intent to Matriculate” form will be given access to the admissions portal which includes our Outside Resources database.
+Applicants who have been accepted and have submitted the signed “Intent to Matriculate” form will be given access to the admissions portal that includes our Outside Scholarships and Grants database.

 The tuition cost and the maximum percentage of the (need-based) Seminary Tuition Grant are set each year by the Austin Seminary’s Board of Trustees.